SpaceNiklas/SpaceNiklas/README.md

 - 👋 Hi, I’m @SpaceNiklas
-- 👀 I’m interested in Video Editing, Programming (Java, Swift), Rockets and some other stuff ;)
+- 💡 I’m interested in Video Editing, Programming (Java, Swift, Kotlin) and Rockets
+- 💼 You can check out my website under https://spaceniklas.com
-- 🌱 I’m currently learning HTML, CSS, JS, Kotlin
+- 📚 I’m currently learning AI, VFX
-- 💞️ I’m looking to collaborate on a Minecraft Server or a YouTube Video!
+- 🤝 I’m looking to collaborate on a Minecraft Server or a YouTube Video!
-- 📫 You can reach me on Discord under `SpaceNiklas#0001`
+- ✉️ You can reach me on Discord under `SpaceNiklas#0001`

 <!---
 SpaceNiklas/SpaceNiklas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.